srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 ## 3. Use of the Services

-The Services are intended solely for private residential energy management.
-The End User agrees to use the Services in compliance with these Terms and all applicable laws.

-As part of the Subscription, Sourceful provides the End User with a Zap device, which enables energy monitoring and connectivity.
-The Zap is provided free of charge upon activation and becomes the permanent property of the End User once delivered and activated.
-The End User owns the physical device but acknowledges that the firmware, software, and platform integrations remain the intellectual property of Sourceful.

-Sourceful retains ownership of the underlying software and digital infrastructure that enable the Services.
-The End User may not modify, reverse engineer, or interfere with the operation of the platform or firmware.
+The Services are intended for private residential energy management and consist of (i) the Zap hardware device, and (ii) the Sourceful mobile application and cloud platform.
+The Zap device is purchased separately and becomes your property upon delivery.
+The device includes embedded firmware and software that remain the intellectual property of Sourceful.
+You may not modify, reverse engineer, or interfere with the operation of the firmware or platform integrations.

+The Sourceful application provides a free base tier of functionality that works with the Zap device.
+Additional features are available through optional paid subscription plans.

 ### 3A.
+Purchase of Zap Device

+1. **Purchase and Ownership**
+   The Zap device is sold as a one-time purchase.
+Upon payment and delivery, ownership transfers to you.
+The purchase is subject to Swedish consumer purchase law (konsumentköplagen).

+2. **Right of Withdrawal**
+   You have a 30-day right of withdrawal from the date of delivery.
+To exercise this right, contact Sourceful at support@sourceful.energy.
+The device must be returned in resalable condition.
+Upon receipt of the returned device, the purchase price will be refunded in full.

+3. **Delivery**
+   Delivery times and shipping costs (if any) are specified at the time of purchase.
+Risk passes to you upon delivery.

+4. **Self-Installation**
+   The Zap is designed for self-installation.
+Installation instructions are provided with the device and in the Sourceful app.

+---

-Subscription Terms
+### 3B.
+Subscription Terms (Optional)

 1. **Scope**
-   The Sourceful Subscription provides access to the Sourceful app and connected platform, including data analytics, energy insights, and optional control functions.
+   The Subscription provides access to additional features in the Sourceful app beyond the free base tier, including advanced control and coordination functionality.

 2. **Fees and Billing**
-   Subscription fees are billed in advance on a monthly or annual basis, depending on the plan selected.
-   Sourceful may adjust pricing with at least thirty (30) days’ prior notice.
+   Subscription fees are billed in advance on a monthly or annual basis.
+Sourceful may adjust pricing with at least thirty (30) days' prior notice.

 3. **Termination by User**
-   You may cancel your Subscription at any time.
+   You may cancel your Subscription at any time through the app or website.
 Termination takes effect at the end of the current billing period.
-   Cancellation does not affect your ownership of the Zap device.
+Cancellation does not affect your ownership or use of the Zap device or access to the free tier features.

 4. **Termination by Sourceful**
-   Sourceful may suspend or terminate access to the Services with thirty (30) days’ notice, or immediately in the event of material breach.
+   Sourceful may terminate a Subscription with thirty (30) days' notice, or immediately in the event of material breach of these Terms.

-5. **Free or Trial Periods**
+5. **Free Tier Access**
-   Any free trial or promotional period is subject to these Terms.
-Unless cancelled before the trial ends, billing will automatically continue under the selected plan.
+   Termination or absence of a Subscription does not affect your access to the free tier functionality of the Sourceful platform.

 ---

-### 3B.
+### 3C.
 Active Control of Energy Systems (Optional)

 By enabling Sourceful’s **Active Control** feature, you authorize Sourceful to remotely optimize connected devices such as batteries, EV chargers, or inverters to improve energy efficiency and cost savings.